May 6, 2019

 Difference between “relative humidity” and “absolute humidity”

-It is a value that indicates how much moisture it contains as compared with the maximum amount of moisture that can be contained in the air at a certain temperature.
+Relative humidity is a value that indicates how much moisture the air contains as compared with the maximum amount of moisture that can be contained in the air at a certain temperature.

 It is expressed as [ % RH ] and is generally used to represent humidity.